sphero-inc/Sphero-iOS-SDK/samples/MacroSample/README.md

 </br>
 Figure 8 repeat
 </br>
-RotateOverTime is a parrelell command.
+RotateOverTime is a parallel command.
 </br>
-When a rotation action is performed, either have it run parrallel to a color command or a delay.
+When a rotation action is performed, either have it run parallel to a color command or a delay.
 </br>
-If the user was to include a drive command it would then end the rotation abrumtly.
+If the user was to include a drive command it would then end the rotation abruptly.

 	-(IBAction)MacroFigureEight:(id)sender{